 Tucson’s Old Barrio Neighborhoods – The cities first neighborhoods (or barrios), date back as far as the 1860s.
 These barrios are predominantly located in central Tucson, and make for a fun walking tour.
 Structure styles include: Sonoran Row Houses, Mission Revival, bungalow style and American Territorial Adobes.
 One of the striking features of these styles are the long rows of buildings that are not set back from the street, creating a striking visual line of continuous housing.
 Barrio Viejo is Tucson’s 2nd oldest neighborhood and there you will find the El Tiradito, or wishing shrine, with its own unique history.
 Tucson’s oldest neighborhood is the El Presidio neighborhood, which has its own appeal as being the location of the Tucson Museum of Art and many lovely restaurants and shops.
 For more information about some of Tucson’s oldest neighborhoods, click this link to the Downtown Tucson Partnership website.

 That’s it!
-Those are our best picks for Tucson.
+Those are our best picks for fun things to do in Tucson.
 Of course there are lots of other great places and you will have a different list so PLEASE offer your suggestions below.
 We’d love to hear from you so enter your suggestions below for an even longer and more complete list of the best things to do in Tucson for everyone!